Amicus Briefs Home

 - The full briefing schedule, including the deadline for making the requested filing, or if the briefing schedule has not yet been set or finalized, the anticipated briefing schedule.

 In addition, the request should include:

 - Electronic copies of the opinion(s) of the lower tribunals(s);

-- Electronic copies of any other material that the requester believes would be helpful to the Subcommittee’s consideration; and
+- Electronic copies of any other material that the requester believes would be helpful to the Committee’s consideration; and

-- An electronic copy of a complete description of the "amicus" procedure(s) permitted by the tribunal in question, and any rules applicable to such filings.
-(If there are no formal rules for amicus filings in the tribunal in question, but the tribunal would nevertheless accept an informal filing such as an expert affidavit or letter, then provide as complete a description as possible of the informal filing that would be acceptable to the tribunal.)
+- An electronic copy of a complete description of the amicus or other procedure(s) permitted by the tribunal in question, and any rules applicable to such filings.
+(If there are no formal rules for amicus filings in the tribunal in question, but the tribunal would nevertheless accept an informal filing, such as an expert affidavit or letter, please provide as complete a description as possible of the procedures for such an informal filing in the tribunal at issue).